Top UK tech stocks to watch

 It’s also one of the few FTSE 250 companies headquartered in Northern Ireland, which benefits from a low cost of living and an abundance of young tech talent.

 For H1 2023, Kainos reported a 26% YoY increase in revenues, and an 11% increase in profits, which the company said ‘reflects robust underlying market demand, high levels of customer engagement and the continued commitment of our colleagues.’

 Softcat supplies IT infrastructure software centred around four areas: cyber security, IT intelligence, hybrid infrastructure and digital workspace tools.
 Through its work, it aims to leverage data to make systems more efficient, balance the need for on-premise data centres and cloud computing infrastructure, and help facilitate remote working.

 It has several recognisable strategic partners, including Adobe, Amazon Web Services, Dell, Citrix, Cisco and Sophos Group – demonstrating the importance of its services even for the biggest of clients.

-Like Kainos, Softcat has seen a significant uptick in its performance thanks to the technology boom during the pandemic and the enormous demands for cloud solutions to help employers deploy remote working solutions for their staff.
-As such, its latest results reported a 10% increase in revenue and a 20% increase in gross profits, comfortably above estimates at the time.
+In the six months ending 31 January 2022, Softcat grew its revenues by more than 33%, while profits rose by 12.4%.
+Like Kainos, Softcat saw a significant uptick in its share performance thanks to the technology boom during the Covid-19 pandemic, and the enormous demands for cloud solutions to help employers deploy remote working solutions for their staff.

 IQE is a UK-based manufacturer of advanced electronic ‘wafer’ products (a type of electronic semiconductor) and other materials to the semiconductor industry.
 Semiconductors are used in practically every electrical device you can think of, but IQE makes around 80% of its revenue from products that help connect wireless devices from smartphones and tablets to satellite navigation systems and smart meters.